php-repos/phpkg-documentations/getting-started.md

 ## Migrate from composer

-If you have a package or application that uses composer as the package manager, you can use the following command to migrate from composer to Saeghe:
+If you have a package or application that uses composer as the package manager, you can use the following command to migrate from composer:

 ```shell
 saeghe migrate